thiagoluiznunes/hacker-rank/README.md

 ---
 Toolkit: Node.js

-This repository have contain questions solutions developed by web platform Hackerrank.
+This repository have contain questions solutioned developed by web platform Hackerrank.

 ## Tracks